 - We are frequently cleaning and disinfecting touchpoints, restroom touchpoints and restrooms using a solution approved by the Centers for Disease Control and Prevention (CDC).

-- We are promoting a one-way experience that reinforces social distancing guidelines at all locations where it is feasible.
+- We are promoting and reinforcing social distancing guidelines at all locations where it is feasible.

 - Visuals at some animal habitats will suggest where guests should stand to watch the animals.
-Pathway guides will be on hand to assist guests and encourage social distancing.
+Please follow signs that promote social distancing.

 We are doing all we can to promote a healthy environment, and in doing so, we also rely on you to keep recommended self-care in mind for your safety and the safety of others.
 Throughout your Zoo experience, please be mindful of current CDC guidelines and public health recommendations.